linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 Save and close the file when you are finished.

-2. Linode API access token is necessary for API authentication.
+2.Linode API access token is necessary for API authentication.
 You should provide correct secure permission to `linode.ini` file.
 When you will provide secure permission to it then this enables you to hide a warning shown by Certbot *Unsafe permissions on credentials configuration file* during the process of obtaining wildcard certificates:

         chmod 600 ~/linode.ini